Tuesday, February 25, 2025

 The reduced risk of several CNS disorders were estimated by hazard ratios and they were modestly decreased for alcohol use disorder, cannabis use disorder, stimulant use disorder, opioid use disorder, suicidal ideation of self-injury, bulimia, schizophrenia, seizures and neurocognitive disorders.
 Risk reductions were in the 10-16% range.

 The strength of this study is that it summarizes a large amount of data across a VA database.
-Since it is administrative data it is collected in nonstandard way and the diagnoses are not necessarily made by experts.
+Since it is administrative data it is collected in nonstandard way and the diagnoses are not necessarily made by experts - this data may not be as robust as a prospective randomized clinical trial.
 The population was older white veterans and that may be a factor when considering pleotropic effects.
 The authors conclude that the GLP-1 agonists had broad pleotropic effects based on the spectrum of positive results and preclinical work.
 They emphasize the positive results for neuropsychiatric diseases and disorders.
 They discuss the issue of suicidal behavior and point out that earlier studies raised concerns to the point that the European Medicines Agency investigated and found no evidence for causality.
 This study showed decreased suicidality and possible antidepressant effects.
 The results generally showed significant positive effects on outcomes across major disease categories with a clear group of adverse effects.

 Results stratified on demographic factors and GLP-1 agonist potency showed that both sexes had higher than expected psychiatric morbidity associated with GLP-1 agonist use but that women had significantly higher hazard ratios across all categories.
 Age was inversely correlated with older populations having lower risk of psychiatric comorbidity.
 Finally, the potency of the GLP-1 agonist directly correlated with potency of the GLP-1 agonist and time of exposure.
 The authors discuss the limitations of their study and implications for future use and study.